 So, expect an occasional article about appreciating carpenters in general, and the fantastic possibilities that await those who want to try hanging up the necktie for a while, and putting on a tool belt.

 Finally, one thing you should not expect to see on THE HONEST CARPENTER is an abundance of advertising.

 Websites have become so cluttered with ads that you can’t get through an article without banners, sidebars and pop-ups obliterating your screen.
 It’s almost impossible to distinguish content from paid promotions anymore.

 My intention is to never bring this sort of invasive advertising into this site.

-My blog posts will be straightforward text-and-photo articles containing nothing but my opinions and content.
+As a carpenter, my posts will be straightforward text-and-photo articles containing nothing but my opinions and content.
 I’ll also host a small Q&A section where I share answers to particular problems people write in with.